 Tretinoin is the best option for those who are looking for a powerful acne fighter or anti-aging product to add to their skincare routine.
 If you want the most bang for your buck, go with tretinoin.

-If you have any type of scarring like indented acne scars, you need tretinoin.
+If you have any type of scarring like indented acne scars, you need tretinoin or retin a.